snapser-community/snapser-byosnaps/basic/README.md

     │       └── GOTCHAS.md (👈 A file you should read to understand the nuances per language )
     │       └── generate_routes.sh (👈 Only present in byosnap-node-ts/ )
     │       └── generate_swagger.sh|py (👈 Script to generate the swagger )
-    │       └── README.md (👈 Developer Docs for you to run BYOSnap outside swagger )
+    │       └── README.md (👈 Developer Docs for you to run BYOSnap outside Snapser )
   ```

 <Checkpoint step={1}>